Introduction

 After deploying three config server replicas, three shard replicas, and one mongos instance, the output shows seven containers based on the mongo image.

-Step 4: Connect to the Sharded Cluster
+Step 4: Connect to Sharded Cluster

 The MongoDB shell command prompt appears.

-Step 5: Add Shards to the Cluster
+Step 5: Add Shards to Cluster

-Use the sh.addshard() method and connect the shard replicas to the cluster:
+method and connect the shard replicas to the cluster:

 The output shows that the system successfully added the shards to the cluster.
-The "ok" value is 1:
+The "ok"

-Check the status with the sh.status() method:
+Check the status with the sh.status()

 sh.status()

-The output lists the active shards in the shards section:
+The output lists the active shards in the shards

-Step 6: Enable Sharding for a Database
+Step 6: Enable Sharding for Database

-The example below enables sharding for the database named testdb:
+The example below enables sharding for the database named testdb

 Note: Database workloads require high memory density and large storage capacity to perform well.
 Our BMC database servers are workload-optimized and support all major databases.

-Step 7: Shard a Collection
+Step 7: Shard Collection

-• Range-based sharding produces a shard key using multiple fields and creates contiguous data ranges based on the shard key values.
+- Range-based sharding produces a shard key using multiple fields and creates contiguous data ranges based on the shard key values.

-• Hashed sharding forms a shard key using a single field's hashed index.
+- Hashed sharding forms a shard key using a single field's hashed index.

-To shard a collection using range-based sharding, specify the field to use as a shard key, and set its value to 1:
+To shard a collection using range-based sharding, specify the field to use as a shard key and set its value to 1

 sh.shardCollection("[database].[collection]", { [field]: 1 } )

 Use the same syntax to set up hashed sharding.
-This time set the value of the field to "hashed":
+This time, set the value of the field to "hashed"

 sh.shardCollection("[database].[collection]", { [field]: "hashed" } )

-Note: Once you shard a collection, you cannot unshard it.
+Warning: Once you shard a collection, you cannot unshard it.

 Conclusion